Virtual school for looked-after children

 BVS also has a role in promoting the education of children and young people who are post LAC and may have been adopted or subject to a special guardianship (SGO) or child arrangement order.
-The role with post LAC is to offer advice and guidance to schools.
+The key role with post LAC is to offer advice and guidance to schools and carers.

 What does BVS do?